mapschool/mapschool/README.md

 The most established vector format is the [Shapefile](http://en.wikipedia.org/wiki/Shapefile) - a simple, file-based format that awkwardly spreads the necessary data between four separate file - `.shp`, `.prj`, `.shx`, and `.dbf`.
 Shapefiles are binary data, so opening them in a text editor won't show anything accessible.

 [GeoJSON](http://geojson.org/) and [TopoJSON](https://github.com/mbostock/topojson) are two newer formats based on [JSON](http://www.json.org/) text encoding.
-Being text-based, they're simpler to implement in software than Shapefiles - so they've caught on with new web software.
+Being text-based, they are simpler to implement in software than Shapefiles, and have become the standard in new web software.

 ### Topology

-Some vector data also keeps track of topology, the relationships between different shapes that touch.
-For instance, it's common for political borders to precisely touch - you can stand with one foot in Arizona and another in New Mexico.
+In addition to storing places and shapes, some vector data keeps track of topology, the relationships between different shapes that touch.
+For instance, political borders often touch - you can stand with one foot in Arizona and another in New Mexico.
 A lot of geospatial data, though, will have one shape that represents Arizona and another that represents New Mexico, with two borders that precisely overlap, but have no other association.

 This gets tricky when you want to do something like ask 'which states touch?' or simplify the shapes of objects while preserving borders lined up.
-Thus topology is introduced: some vector data, instead of storing a shape of Arizona and another of New Mexico, saves a bunch of lines and keeps track of which ones form the boundary of which object.
+We use the concept of topology: some vector data, instead of storing a shape of Arizona and another of New Mexico, saves a bunch of lines and keeps track of which ones form the boundary of which object.
 So, the border between Arizona and New Mexico is a single line that's used to draw the border of both states, and if you have the line, it changes the shape of both states.

 ## Geocoding